oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 > [Spring Security](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#_obtaining_authorization) will automatically enable PKCE when `client-secret` is omitted or empty, and `client-authentication-method` is none.
 A client without a secret is  is assumed to be a public client.

 > Since version 2.1.6, the Okta Starter enables PKCE by default for confidential clients.
-With the Okta Starter default auto-configuration, PKCE is enabled even if the client-secret is set through the Okta Starter configuration properties.
+With the Okta Starter default auto-configuration, PKCE is enabled automatically even if the client-secret is set through the Okta Starter configuration properties.

 In the browser window, continue with the sign in flow, and give consent to the application to access your user information: